Last updated on April 23, 2019 by Liza Hawkins

 Sure, I have a few novels I’m reading, for book club and otherwise, that are definitely for grown-ups.
 But many over the past decade have been written with a tween/teen audience in mind, but perfectly enjoyable for me as well.

-Now that my daughter’s about to be 13, it’s fun to think about stories we can both enjoy and talk about afterwards—and for many, a comparison to the movie, which can be really engaging too!
+Now that my daughter’s a teenager, it’s fun to think about stories we can both enjoy and talk about afterwards—and for many, a comparison to the movie, which can be really engaging too!

 Here are some to add to your Goodreads* list!

-1. Harry Potter and the Sorcerer’s Stone (and then the whole series)
+1. Harry Potter and the Sorcerer’s Stone (and then the whole series—but, the first is free on Kindle if you have Amazon Prime!)

 Harry Potter’s life is miserable.
 His parents are dead and he’s stuck with his heartless relatives, who force him to live in a tiny closet under the stairs.
 But his fortune changes when he receives a letter that tells him the truth about himself: he’s a wizard.
 A mysterious visitor rescues him from his relatives and takes him to his new home, Hogwarts School of Witchcraft and Wizardry.